Assisted Reproductive Technologies

 • Over the next 24-hours fertilized egg(s) are identified, graded and several are allowed to develop.

-• 1-3 fertilized eggs are inserted into a woman’s uterus, with the hope that one will continue to develop naturally.
+• 1-2 fertilized eggs are inserted into a woman’s uterus, with the hope that one will continue to develop naturally.

 • IVF has a high success rate and may, overall, be the best and fastest way of becoming pregnant.

-IVF is a treatment anda valuable diagnostic tool.
+IVF is a treatment and a valuable diagnostic tool.
 We can see how sperm interact with the egg in vitro so it gives us valuable insight as to why conception has not occurred.

 When we obtain embryos we can observe their morphology, the thickness of the ‘shell’ around the embryo, the potential for the embryo developing to the blastocyst stage, and clues to the ‘quality’ of the subsequent embryo.
 Good quality embryos may develop to the blastocyst stage but fail to implant, which points to an implantation problem and an alternative course of treatment.